Is Amazon Prime Worth It?

 Prime Music includes over two million songs in its on-demand, ad-free music streaming.
 I have an Echo Dot in my office so can easily tell it to play my favorite songs or albums while I’m typing, and we can also stream Prime Music through our TV for background music.

 Prime Reading is an Amazon Prime benefit that offers Prime members unlimited reading: Books, magazines, comics, Kindle singles, Audible narration, and more.
 It currently offers over 1000 things to read, and I’ll be watching it to see how often they change things up and add new content.

 - Prime members can also download a free select Kindle First Reads editors’ pick title each month, a month before its official release date.

 - And Prime members who own a Kindle or Fire can borrow a free book from the Kindle Owners’ Lending Library each month.

 I don’t personally use this one because my kids are outside of the target age range, but if you have a little one in diapers Amazon Family will give you up to 20% off diaper subscriptions — and they regularly offer high value coupons to combine with subscribe & save for an even better deal.
 You’ll also get regular baby-related coupons & deals, which can add up to some pretty significant savings.
 What new parent couldn’t use a convenient source for cheap diapers?

-The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and 2017 was not bad at all.
+The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and 2017 and 2018 were not bad at all.
 Definitely worth taking advantage of.

 Subscribe & Save discounts